barlog-m/spt-andern/README.md

 `playerScavAlwaysHasBackpack` if true player scav always spawns with backpack.

+`gpCoinsOnPmcAndScavs` regualar scavs and pmc always has GP Coins in their backpaks.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder

 ## Known issues

-* If you close game client with Alt+F4 you have to restart server because mod stops working.
+-   If you close game client with Alt+F4 you have to restart server because mod stops working.
-* Mod does not work with [Algorithmic Level Progression](https://hub.sp-tarkov.com/files/file/1400-algorithmic-level-progression/)
+-   Mod does not work with [Algorithmic Level Progression](https://hub.sp-tarkov.com/files/file/1400-algorithmic-level-progression/)